CDC says 9 million Americans now vaccinated as U.S. states scramble

 Texas and Florida have been vaccinating people over age 65 since late December, although reports from those states have indicated that demand has far outstripped appointments.

-Reporting by Maria Caspani and Jonathan Allen in New York, Anurag Maan in Bangalore and Dan Whitcomb in Los Angeles; Editing by Bill Berkrot and Aurora Ellis
+Reporting by Maria Caspani and Jonathan Allen in New York, Anurag Maan in Bangalore, Daniel Trotta in San Diego and Dan Whitcomb in Los Angeles; Editing by Bill Berkrot, Aurora Ellis and Christopher Cushing

 Our Standards: The Thomson Reuters Trust Principles.